MSUGradesappCodePath/CodePath/README.md

 ### 2. Screen Archetypes

-* Welscome screen
-   * Asks user if they are an existing user or a new user and takes them to Log In or Sign Up accordingly

 * Signup screen
    * Allows user to create an account on the app after downloading it to access its features